majorsilence/Dev/docs/Database/SSIS-Notes.md

 # Script component

 A script component is a powerful option if a custom tranformation needs to be written.
 With this a custom c# solution can be written as part of the transformation stage.
 This can be used when a sql option or pre built or third party option is not available.

+# Control flow taks and precedence constraints

+Control can setup multiple tasks that can call other tasks.
+Sub tasks can be setup to run on success or falure.

 # Visual walkthrough